COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 Our choice was to use Google Drive for its ability to operate across multiple sheets, its scripting capabilities, and for its ability to be continously edited by multiple people all the time.

-However, Google Drive not being standard city technology, we had a few hurdles to clear:
+However, as Google Drive was not considered standard city technology, we had a few hurdles to clear:

 * The default browser on most machines has bugs when working with Google Drive
 * There were concerns about maintaining proper access controls.